Why is my Drain Pan Full of Water?

 Why is there standing water in the drain pan?

 In most cases, a full drain pan means that you have a clogged drainpipe.
 The humid conditions inside the refrigerant coils and pipes are the perfect breeding ground for algae and mold, which can clog the drainpipe over time.
-If not taken care of, a clogged drainpipe can create serious mechanical problems for the air conditioner.
+If not taken care of, a clogged drainpipe can create serious mechanical problems for the air conditioner and the first sign of that is a drain pan that is full of water.

 How do I fix it?